Wyoming is using two options for high school equivalency testing: the GED and HiSET exams.

-The assessments offer persons who never finished high school the opportunity to obtain a diploma that is across North America accepted in lieu of a high school diploma.
+The GED and HiSET assessments offer persons who never finished high school the opportunity to obtain a diploma that is, across North America, accepted in lieu of a high school diploma.

 The HiSET® exam comes in paper-based and computer-based formats and has separate tests in writing and reading, so five in total.